vivoblueos/book/src/getting-started.md

 # Getting Started

-We recommend you develop the kernel in Debian-12.0+ or Ubuntu-24.04+ environment to get the best tool support.
+We recommend you developing the kernel in Debian-12.0+ or Ubuntu-24.04+ environment to get the best tooling support.

 ## Prepare basic developement environment
 ### `repo`